 The following example shows how to cite the use of this data set in a publication.
 For more information, see our Use and Copyright Web page.

-Adler, Robert, Thomas Wilheit Jr., Christian Kummerow, and Ralph Ferraro.
-2004, updated monthly.
-AMSR-E/Aqua Monthly L3 5x5 deg Rainfall Accumulations V002, [list the dates of the data used].
-Boulder, Colorado USA: National Snow and Ice Data Center.
-Digital media.
+Adler, R., T. Wilheit, Jr., C. Kummerow, and R. Ferraro.
+2004.
+AMSR-E/Aqua Monthly L3 5x5 deg Rainfall Accumulations.
+Version 2. [indicate subset used].
+Boulder, Colorado USA: NASA DAAC at the National Snow and Ice Data Center.

 |Spatial Coverage and Resolution||This data set offers coverage of all areas between 70°N and 70°S. Data are 5.4 km resolution resampled to a 5° x 5° grid.|